dscyrescotti/SwiftTheming/README.md

 }
 ```
 ### Accessing theme provider across views
 Yay! you are ready to use themes in your views.
 Let's get started to pass `ThemeProvider` across view hierarchy.
-Here's you can set default theme and default appearance for first time running.
+Here you can set default theme and default appearance for first time running.
 ```swift
 WindowGroup {
     ContentView()